hbons/SparkleShare/SparkleShare/Linux/README.md

-## Running SparkleShare

-### Linux
+## Building on Linux distributions

-You can choose to build from source or get the packages through your distribution's repositories.
+You can choose to build SparkleShare from source or get the packages through your distribution's repositories.

-Requirements:
+To run SparkleShare, you'll need the following packages:

 ```
 curl